LBCook/translation/docker/docker手册汉化.md

+翻译基于 Docker v19.03

+# Get started

-Docker overview
+## Docker overview

-Docker is an open platform for developing, shipping 运送, and running applications.
+Docker is an open platform for developing, shipping , and running applications.

-Docker enables you to separate分开 your applications from your infrastructure 基础设施 so you can deliver software quickly.
+Docker enables you to separate your applications from your infrastructure  so you can deliver software quickly.

 With Docker, you can manage your infrastructure in the same ways you manage your applications.

-By taking advantage 优势 of Docker’s methodologies 方法论 for shipping, testing, and deploying部署 code quickly, you can significantly 显著的 reduce the delay between writing code and running it in production.
+By taking advantage  of Docker’s methodologies  for shipping, testing, and deploying code quickly, you can significantly reduce the delay between writing code and running it in production.